Kursk State Medical University (KSMU)

 Russia has over 40 NMC-approved medical universities admitting Indian students every year.
 Many are affordable.
 Several have long histories.
 But among all these institutions, Kursk State Medical University — KSMU — holds a unique position.
 It is not merely one of Russia's oldest medical universities; it is home to one of the largest concentrations of Indian MBBS students anywhere in the world outside India itself.

 KSMU is located in Kursk — a historic Russian city in the Central Federal District, approximately 450 kilometres south of Moscow.
-What sets KSMU apart is its rare combination: institutional age and credibility dating back to 1935, a massive clinical infrastructure with multiple teaching hospitals and over 3,000 hospital beds, a dedicated and experienced international faculty, and a USD-denominated fee structure that provides Indian families with currency predictability over the full 6-year programme.
+What sets KSMU apart is its rare combination: institutional age and credibility dating back to 1935, a massive clinical infrastructure with multiple teaching hospitals and over 3,000 hospital beds, a dedicated and experienced international faculty, and a USD-denominated fee structure that provides Indian families with currency predictability over the full 6-year programme — eliminating the Ruble exchange rate risk that affects families at many other Russian universities.

 | Factor | Details |